-Fifteen years were spent in teaching and his longest time teaching was at Rialto High School and he was an administrator in different sites in the Rialto School District for nine years as an assistant principal, across the middle school and high school levels.
+With his longest stay at Rialto High School, Batres spent nearly 15 years as a teacher.
+Afterwards, he became an administrator in different sites across the Rialto School District for nine years, serving as an assistant principal at middle school and high school levels.

-As an assistant principal, Batres will help students, have conversations with them, listen to them and advise them.
-He does not plan on changing things at REV. “I only want to observe before I try to incorporate anything,” Batres said.
+As an assistant principal, Batres will help students by encouraging dialogues, listening to them and offering advise.
+He does not plan on changing things at REV any time soon.
+“I only want to observe before I try to incorporate anything,” Batres said.

-So far, Batres loves the job of being an assistant principal as he is able to create relationships with the students, staff and parents.
+So far, Batres loves the job of assistant principal as he is able to build relationships with students, staff and parents.
 “The energy here is really, really cool,” Batres said.
 “You can feel it is a learning institution.
 You can feel learning occurring on this campus.
 It’s absolutely exciting to me.”

-Originally, when Batres was in middle school and high school, he loved to play sports and hoped one day he would be able to coach students and to stay involved with sports and to give back to the community.
-He would later on go to Cal State San Bernardino to become a teacher in hope that he would one day be a coach and consequently received his degree in physiology.
+Originally, when Batres was in middle school and high school, he loved to play sports and hoped one day to coach students and stay involved with sports by giving back to the community.
+He would later attend Cal State San Bernardino University to eventually become a teacher and coach, consequently completing a degree in physiology.

 Since college, Batres has had the same quote in mind: “Always persevere, as the different ups and downs in life will get you where you want to be, if you persevere.”
-This allowed him to keep moving forward even in hard times and he would like to spread this quote to the students at REV.
+This mentality kept him moving forward throughout hard times, and he would like to share this quote to the students at REV.

-He stated that his family is his motivation to keep moving forward and to keep trying his best in both his job and life.
-The idea of building relationships with students and staff is another plus for him that he sees as a main part of his job.
-He believes this creates a positive impact on himself and the school.
-He also feels that the Redlands Unified School District is mainly based on the idea that “we are all family” or connected in some way.
+Batres maintained that his family is his motivation to keep improving and trying his best both in work and in life.
+Building relationships with students and staff is another plus for him that he sees it as a main part of his job.
+He believes this friendliness has a positive impact on himself and the school.
+He also feels that the Redlands Unified School District is mainly based on the idea that “we are all family” or interconnected.

-Batres has most of his family within the district, either as teachers, staff members, or even students.
-For example, his wife, Kelly Batres, is a teacher at Moore Middle school and Zoe Batres, his daughter, is a current freshman at REV. Both Zoe and Rick Batres said they felt “a sense of security” with having family so close in the area.
-For Batres he would rather spend his free time with his family over anything else.
+Most of Batres’ family is a part of the district, either as teachers, staff members or even students.
+For example, his wife, Kelly Batres, is a teacher at Moore Middle School and Zoe Batres, his daughter, is a freshman at REV. Both Zoe and Rick Batres said they feel “a sense of security” by having family so close in the area.
+For Batres, he would rather spend his free time with his family over anything else.

-As Batres begins his first year as an assistant principal at REV he hopes to have a positive impact on every student for the ongoing school year.
-He has faith in the students and believes this will be a great school year.
+As Batres begins his first year as an assistant principal at REV, he hopes to have a positive impact on every student this school year.
+He has faith in the students and believes it will be a great school year.